Boy A (film): Plot

-The film begins when Eric Wilson (Andrew Garfield) is released from a secure unit or prison under the name Jack Burridge.
+The film begins when Eric Wilson is released from a secure unit or prison under the name Jack Burridge.
 His past is told through flashbacks.

 Eric befriends Philip Craig, who is a troublemaker and rescues him from a group of bullies.
 It is later disclosed that Philip had been raped by his older brother.
 Philip gets into an argument with a girl from their school who comes across the two boys loitering in a park.
 She criticizes them and refers to them as "scum" when she witnesses Philip vandalising a park sign with a Stanley knife.
 Philip approaches her and starts slashing at her forearms with the knife.
 He grabs the girl and drags her under a bridge.
 When Philip drops the knife, Eric picks it up, and follows them under the bridge.
 The girl is killed, although the film shows neither who kills her nor how.
-Eric (dubbed as Boy A during the trial) and Philip are remanded into custody at secure units.
-Philip ends up dead, assumed to be suicide, but Eric believes that he may have been killed by youth offenders.
+Eric (dubbed as Boy A during the trial) and Philip are convicted and remanded into custody at secure units.
+Philip dies at 17, assumed to be suicide, but Eric believes that he may have been killed by other youth offenders.